Timeless Archives, Timely Connections: Preserving Endangered Documentary Heritage and Inspiring Collaboration

 Conference Goals

-This international conference will bring together many of the institutions, individuals and activists in documentary heritage preservation.
-There will be sessions on EAP, preservation strategies from key organisations and funding opportunities, and the sharing of case studies of cultural heritage protection against risks caused by climate change, conflict or war.
-Attendees will also be able to engage with their peers on the most urgent and incipient challenges and opportunities in the field, including the comparative costs of protecting the physical archive versus digitisation, new risks in the digital world, designing strategic approaches, and how to engage more diverse audiences with the protection of documentary heritage.
+This international conference brought together many of the institutions, individuals and activists in documentary heritage preservation.
+There were sessions on EAP, preservation strategies from key organisations and funding opportunities, and the sharing of case studies of cultural heritage protection against risks caused by climate change, conflict or war.
+Attendees had the opportunity to engage with their peers on the most urgent and incipient challenges and opportunities in the field, including the costs of digitisation, designing strategic approaches, and the facilitation of creative responses to archives.

 Target Audience